Honda Civic (first generation): Indonesia

-The first generation Honda Civic entered Indonesian market in 1972 and was imported from Japan through PT Imora Motor.
-Indonesian government issued a ban on importing fully built-up vehicles since 1974.
-As the result, the first generation Civic was assembled in Indonesia from 1975 until 1980 by PT Prospect Motor at Sunter, North Jakarta.
+The first-generation Honda Civic entered Indonesian market in 1972 and was imported from Japan through PT Imora Motor.
+It was only offered as 2-door sedan and 3-door hatchback, powered by 1.2 L engine and mated to a 4-speed manual transmission.
+In 1974, Indonesian government issued a ban on importing fully built-up vehicles.
+As the result, the first-generation Civic was assembled in Indonesia via imported CKD kits from 1975 until 1980 by PT Prospect Motor at their production plant in Sunter, Jakarta.
+The locally assembled version was only available as a 4-door sedan, powered by a bigger 1.5 L engine and mated to either 5-speed manual or 2-speed "Hondamatic" semi-automatic.
+This new powertrain combination was unusual in Indonesia at the time, where small cars were commonly offered with 1–1.3 L engines and 4-speed manual transmission as standard.

-Only 4-door and 5-door body styles were assembled in Indonesia, originally with a 1.2 L engine and 4-speed manual transmission.
-In 1976, the 1.2 L engine was replaced with a bigger 1.5 L CVCC engine.
-The 4-speed manual transmission also being replaced with 5-speed manual transmission or 2-speed "Hondamatic" automatic transmission.